cannawen/vassal-gloomhaven-instructions/README.md

 - Click `Hero -> Level Up` and select your class from the top
 - Find your cards, drag and drop the images onto the whitespace on your `P1 Hand` board
 - The grey spaces represent the cards in your hand that you will bring to any scenario, so you can choose some of your "must have" cards to place here
+- Right click to add enhancements
+  - Each number (1, 2, 3, 4) represents an enhancement on the Bottom or Top of your card
+  - Click "Next" to scroll through different kinds of enhancements
 ### Modifier Deck
 - Click `P1 Board` and drag all of the facedown modifier cards out to the empty side of the board
 - Looking at your perks, right click and remove all appropriate modifier cards